Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Conclusion

-We believe there are several NoC security challenges that need to be addressed in the near future.
+We outlined limitations in current countermeasures and possible future directions for designing secure and trustworthy on-chip communication for each interconnect technology.
 For example, emerging technologies can introduce vulnerabilities through inherent side channels.
 Similarly, it is possible to attack NoC security using machine learning techniques.
 While communication architecture and NoC security have been independently studied, designing them together would lead to secure and robust on-chip communication architectures.
-The future NoCs need to support sophisticated SoCs in diverse application domains implemented using novel technologies.
+Future NoCs must support sophisticated SoCs in diverse application domains implemented using novel technologies.
 This will lead to opportunities for exploring new attacks and developing effective countermeasures.
+Finally, we would like to conclude the survey with key takeaways that can be used as guidelines for security-aware NoC design.

+\textbf{Securing hybrid NoC architectures:} Novel NoC architectures with a large number of nodes tend to use hybrid NoC~\cite{ganguly2010scalable,wang2011wireless} for better efficiency.
+Hybrid wireless NoC using wireless links for long-distance communication is a perfect example.
+The two technologies' threat models and attack vectors for the same security requirement are drastically different.
+An adversary can attack the electrical, wireless, or optical proportion of the NoC to achieve their malicious intent.
+When designing security on such NoC, every proportion of the NoC should be protected to adhere to security requirements while minimizing overhead.

+\textbf{Offline security attacks and machine learning:} Machine Learning has become less expensive and readily available for most adversaries.
+Attacks that collect large amounts of data and process them offline are quite common.
+For example, an adversary can collect packets between the same sender and destination and use differential cryptanalysis to extract critical information\cite{charles2020lightweight}.
+If the steeled information is time-invariant and used by the attacker with malicious intent, such attacks should be protected by providing anonymity inside NoC.

+\textbf{General purpose vs application-specific NoC:} In a general-purpose NoC-based MPSoC, the required security of the information and application performance depends on the stakeholders, application requirements, and the severity of the information.
+In such a system, security designers can use concepts as configurable security (e.g., \cite{weerasena2021lightweight, ahmed2021can, sepulveda2017towards} ) where the stakeholders (operating system) can adjust the amount of security based on intended performance.
+Another way is to design different security zones (e.g., \cite{wang2012efficient} ) based on security levels and provide higher security countermeasures to highly secure traffic.
+On the other hand, there are application-specific NoC, such as in GPUs, Accelerators, and some embedded systems.
+These NoCs support unique traffic patterns and functionalities of respective devices.
+For example, NoC in a GPU focused on high bandwidth data delivery of homogeneous packets.
+Therefore, the security design of such systems should acknowledge the adversaries' ability to predict and exploit traffic patterns.

+\textbf{Simple and architecture specific countermeasures:} Most of the literature on NoC security has shown that traditional network security countermeasures (e.g., AES, Onion routing) do not scale well in resource-constrained NoC.
+Previous work has shown countermeasures that exploit network-traffic patterns and micro-architectural details can provide lightweight and sufficient security to NoC.
+Therefore a security designer/researcher should have a fundamental knowledge of NoC technologies, network models, and architecture of NoC to design efficient security solutions.